weria-pezeshkian/weria-pezeshkian.github.io/repositories/index.md

 ### [TS2CG](https://github.com/weria-pezeshkian/TS2CG)
 TS2CG does conversions of triangulated surfaces to (coarse grain) membrane models for molecular simulation.
 It also works as a backmapping algorithm from dynamically triangulated surfaces simulations to CG molecular dynamics simulations or to take electron microscopy tomography data and build structures for molecular dynamics simulations.

 TS2CG is an algorithm to backmap a triangulated surface (TS) structure to a corresponding coarse-grained (CG) model.
 TS2CG is implemented in C++ and includes two separate scripts.
 Pointillism and CG Membrane Builder.
-[URL](https://github.com/weria-pezeshkian/TS2CG)
+A custom python framework allows the manipulation of membrane to fine-tune lateral organization of lipids and proteins.
+The repository is available [here](https://github.com/weria-pezeshkian/TS2CG) with the documentation for the C++ programs.
+The documentation for the python framework can be found [here](https://weria-pezeshkian.github.io/TS2CG_python_documentation/)

 ### [SiMBols](https://gitlab.uni-oldenburg.de/quantbiolab/simbols)